Current Deakin Students

 - Cloud Campus

-Please Note: Students enrolled at Waterfront (Geelong) or Waurn Ponds (Geelong) in this combined course will be required to undertake units of study at both Waurn Ponds (Geelong) and Waterfront (Geelong).
+Students enrolled at the Geelong Waterfront Campus will be required to undertake some units of study at the Geelong Waurn Ponds Campus.

 Deakin splits the academic year into three terms, known as trimesters.
 Most students usually undertake two trimesters each year (March-June, July-November).